WinstonFassett/bolt-syncedstore-yjs-chat-svelte/Workspace.md

 /admin  maybe. for advanced dangerous things like admin'ing user info and channels, clearing all channels, "everything".
 ```

-#### Join and Leave Channels

-No invites or security, but could still have the concept of people who have joined

-#### Rich-text editing and formatting

-Using tiptap or something like it. bold, italics, links,

-user and channel mentions would be nice

 ### Command Menu (cmdk) with channel nav and search

 Full text ish search using fuzzy matching and traversal of full store or selected channel(s)

-## Icons

-Uses lucide icons. don't generate SVGs or SVG paths.
-Eventually factor out existing SVGs to Lucide or other icon lib.
+#### Join and Leave Channels

+No invites or security, but could still have the concept of people who have joined/left

 #### Enter/Exit Notifications

 When people join/leave channels I am in (syncedstore)

 When people join/leave the y webrtc (yjs presence)

+#### Rich-text editing and formatting

+Using tiptap or something like it. bold, italics, links,

+user and channel mentions would be nice

 # Defer